PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "1.4 Essential: Site title contains the SITS code and official module name."

     - The SITS code (eg. ABC00001C) and official module name are listed on the [Module Catalogue](https://www.york.ac.uk/students/studying/manage/programmes/module-catalogue/module).
+    - For professional programmes and other non-module sites, the site name must accurately describe the programme, course element or site purpose.
-    - This helps users find correct sites easily.
+    - This helps users find correct sites easily and aligns with information in the Timetable and other systems.
     - The site title is provided automatically; users should not change this.

 ??? recommended "1.5 Recommended: Provide links to relevant departmental or support information."